The spectral decomposition of $|\theta|^2$: Introduction

 \begin{remark} As in \cite[\S4.3.8]{michel-2009} or \cite{MR656029}, one can define a regularized inner product $\langle |\theta|^2, \varphi \rangle_{\reg}$ whenever $\varphi$ admits an asymptotic expansion near each cusp in terms of finite functions $y^{\beta} \log(y)^{m}$ with exponent of real part $\Re(\beta) \neq 1/2$.
 The regularization takes the form $\langle |\theta|^2, \varphi \rangle_{\reg} := \langle |\theta|^2, \varphi - \mathcal{E} \rangle$ for an auxiliary Eisenstein series $\mathcal{E}$.
 The difference $\varphi - \mathcal{E}$ satisfies the growth condition \eqref{eq:assumption-decay}, so the results of this paper apply directly to such regularized inner products. \end{remark}

 \begin{remark} It follows in particular from \eqref{eq:theta-expand-pointwise} that

-as does not appear to be widely known.
+as does not appear to be widely known; this feature is crucial for the application to subconvexity pursued in \cite{nelson-subconvex-reduction-eisenstein}.
 By taking a residue in Shimura's integral \cite{Sh75}, \eqref{cor:theta-orthogonal-cusp-forms} is equivalent to the well-known fact that $L(\ad \varphi,s)$ is holomorphic at $s=1$ for every cusp form $\varphi$; compare also with \cite{kaplan-yamana-twisted-sym-2}.
-The proof given here is not directly dependent on such considerations. \end{remark} \begin{remark} In more high-level terms, our argument amounts to viewing $|\theta|^2$ as the restriction to the first factor of a theta kernel for $(\SL_2, \O_2)$, where $\O_2$ denotes the orthogonal group of the split binary quadratic form $(x,y) \mapsto x^2 - y^2$; the expansion \eqref{eq:theta-expand-pointwise} then amounts to the (regularized) decomposition of that kernel with respect to the $\O_2$-action.
+The proof given here is not directly dependent on such considerations. \end{remark} \begin{remark} In more high-level terms, our arguments amount to viewing $|\theta|^2$ as the restriction to the first factor of a theta kernel for $(\SL_2, \O_2)$, where $\O_2$ denotes the orthogonal group of the split binary quadratic form $(x,y) \mapsto x^2 - y^2$; the expansion \eqref{eq:theta-expand-pointwise} then amounts to the (regularized) decomposition of that kernel with respect to the $\O_2$-action.
 We may then understand \eqref{cor:theta-orthogonal-cusp-forms} as asserting that cusp forms do not participate in the global theta correspondence with the split $\O_2$, as should be well-known to experts. \end{remark}

 This paper is organized as follows.
 In \S\ref{sec:intro-main-results}, we formulate our main results.
 In \S\ref{sec:basic-idea}, we sketch a direct proof of the simplest special case stated above (Theorem \ref{thm:hecke-equid-theta}).
 The general case is treated in \S\ref{sec-5} after some local (\S\ref{sec-3}) and global (\S\ref{sec:global-prelims}) preliminaries.